What is Firewall?

 What Is a Firewall?

-The concept is straightforward: just as a physical wall stops fire from spreading between sections of a building, a network firewall stops unauthorised or malicious traffic from reaching your systems.
-Firewalls have been a fundamental part of network security since the early days of the internet, and they remain one of the most important defences any business can deploy.
+The metaphor is exactly what the name suggests.
+A physical firewall stops fire spreading between sections of a building; a network firewall stops unauthorised traffic spreading from the internet into your systems.
+Firewalls have been around since the early days of the internet, and they're still one of the most important defences any business runs.

 How Firewalls Work

-At their core, firewalls examine network packets -- the small chunks of data that flow across networks -- and compare them against a set of rules.
-These rules define what kinds of traffic are permitted and what should be blocked.
-For example, a rule might allow web traffic on port 443 but block all traffic on port 23 (which is used by the insecure Telnet protocol).
+Underneath, firewalls inspect network packets — the small chunks of data that flow across networks — and check them against a rule set.
+The rules say what kinds of traffic are allowed and what's blocked.
+A typical rule might allow HTTPS on port 443 but block anything on port 23, because port 23 belongs to Telnet, which is ancient and insecure and has no business being open in 2026.

 Types of Firewalls

-- Next-generation firewalls (NGFWs) combine traditional firewall capabilities with advanced features like application awareness, intrusion prevention, deep packet inspection, and threat intelligence feeds
+• Next-generation firewalls (NGFWs) — combine the basics with application awareness, intrusion prevention, deep packet inspection, and threat intelligence feeds.
+Most enterprise networks run something in this category.

 Firewalls and PCI DSS

-- Establishing firewall rules that restrict traffic to and from the cardholder data environment
+• Firewall rules restricting traffic into and out of the cardholder data environment

-- Reviewing firewall rules at least every six months
+• Reviewing the firewall rule set at least every six months

-- Documenting the business justification for every permitted connection
+• Documenting a business justification for every permitted connection

 Why Firewalls Matter for Businesses